 I met my husband in high school, a year after he had moved to north Georgia from Newark, NJ.
 We went to my senior prom together, and then we broke up when I went away to college outside of Atlanta.

 Although I had an academic scholarship for 2/3 of tuition, my stepfather had to take a second job doing electrical wiring because they had bad credit and didn’t quality for PLUS loans.

 I was put on academic probation the first semester, and I found out I was knocked up on the day after New Year’s that winter break.

 My college roommate for that one semester was a black woman named Tiffany, and when she would straighten her hair with a curling iron it gave off a strong smell.
 One of my friends at the time remarked, “They’ll do anything to look like us.”
 That friend was blonde, and she had just gotten a perm.

 Tiffany liked white guys, and this one is particular that she liked thought it was funny to ask her if she liked watermelon and other such nonsense.
-She played along and still appeared to like him, but of course they never got together.
+She played along and still appeared to like him, but they never got together.

 I used food stamps, welfare, Pell Grants, and loans to pay for tuition and living expenses while in college at the local university after my daughter was born.
 I never considered not going to college, but I can’t say why.
 My closest friends in high school all went to college, but lots of people didn’t.